Shouree/storm-http-framework/doc/02-Storm/index.md

 Storm
 =======

-Storm is a language that focus on extensibility on many levels.
+Storm is a language that focuses on extensibility on many levels.
 To be extensible, the Storm compiler itself is more of a framework for creating languages rather than a complete compiler.
 Of course, the compiler includes languages as well, but these are implemented apart from the core itself and could therefore be moved into external libraries in the future.